-6. Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs.

-Wetlands adjacent to such waters, and have when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisdictional.
+- Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs.
+6. - Wetlands adjacent to such waters, and have when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisdictional.
 Data supporting this conclusion is provided at Section III.C.

-Provide estimates for jurisdictional wetlands in the review area: 1.05 acres.
+Provide estimates for jurisdictional wetlands in the review area: acres.

-- 7. Impoundments of jurisdictional waters.9 - As a general rule, the impoundment of a jurisdictional tributary remains jurisdictional. - Demonstrate that impoundment was created from "waters of the U.S.," or - Demonstrate that water meets the criteria for one of the categories presented above (1-6), or - Demonstrate that water is isolated with a nexus to commerce (see E below).
+7. Impoundments of jurisdictional waters.9

+As a general rule, the impoundment of a jurisdictional tributary remains jurisdictional.

+- Demonstrate that impoundment was created from "waters of the U.S.," or - Demonstrate that water meets the criteria for one of the categories presented above (1-6), or which are or could be used by interstate or foreign travelers for recreational or other purposes.

+Demonstrate that water is isolated with a nexus to commerce (see E below).

-E. ISOLATED [INTERSTATE OR INTRA-STATE] WATERS, INCLUDING ISOLATED WETLANDS, THE USE, DEGRADATION OR DESTRUCTION OF WHICH COULD AFFECT INTERSTATE COMMERCE, INCLUDING ANY SUCH WATERS (CHECK ALL THAT APPLY):10
+E. ISOLATED [INTERSTATE OR INTRA-STATE] WATERS, INCLUDING ISOLATED WETLANDS, THE USE, DEGRADATION OR DESTRUCTION OF WHICH COULD AFFECT INTERSTATE COMMERCE, INCLUDING ANY SUCH WATERS (CHECK ALL THAT APPLY):10 from which fish or shellfish are or could be taken and sold in interstate or foreign commerce.